 Here’s an example: you’ve got A-K in your hand, and the cards 2-J-Q-5-10 are dealt.
 In this situation, your best combination would be 10-J-Q-K-A, meaning that you’d discard the 2 and the 5.
 It takes some time working out hands at first, but as you become familiar with poker slang, you'll get faster.

 Now that we know how to create a hand in Texas hold’em poker, let’s take a look at the official hands ranked.
-The hands listed below go from best to worst, and they start with the number one hand order – the royal flush.
+The hands listed below go from best to worst in poker rankings, starting with the number one hand – the royal flush.
+Familiarizing yourself with poker card rankings and understanding poker hands in order will give you a significant advantage at the table.

 This is the best hand in poker, however it’s incredibly rare to see – some experienced players have never managed to hit one.
 It is formed when a player gets 10-J-Q-K-A, all of the same suit.